thetillhoff/workshop/docs/labs/lab_2/0_theory.md

 It starts from a pre-existing container image `node:22-alpine` which is a container image that contains the Node.js runtime version 22 on top of the Alpine Linux operating system.

-Working locally with contaienrs and images works like this:
+Working locally with containers and images works like this:

 ```sh
 docker build -t todo-service .